metallurgical/step-composer/README.md

 ![alt text][logo_main]  Performance.
 Must read!!
 ------------
 One thing worth noting is that for large projects the overhead of using the Composer autoloader can become noticeable.
 This is partly due to the overhead incurred with a lot of file_exists() calls.
-One way to get around this is to convert the autoloader to use a class map using the dumpautoload command:
+One way to get around this is to convert the autoloader to use a class map(will create an array on this file `autoload_classmap.php`) using the dumpautoload command:

 `composer dumpautoload -o`